|

 is a possibility that they were discovered by the Romans.

-both 15 miles away, serve as the market towns.
-A mail
+and Biggar, both 15 miles away, serve as the market

-coach runs each day to Glasgow and Carlisle and a heavy
+towns.
+A mail coach runs each day to Glasgow and Carlisle

-coach between Edinburgh and Dumfries on the excellent
+and a heavy coach between Edinburgh and Dumfries on

-are very good.
-A bridge at Newton was built in 1824,
+turnpikes are very good.
+A bridge at Newton was built

-school and church attendance.
-There is a chapel at Leadhills.
+helps school and church attendance.
+There is a chapel

 Inns Crawford has two inns and Leadhills